Imran-2022/Phitron-batch3/2.Introduction to C++ for DSA/week 01 - introduction to c++/module 2 - dynamic memory allocation/index.md

 1. stack and heap memory
 2. why dynamic memory .
 3. how to create data in dynamic memory.
-4. dynamic array . [ two work that not possible in static array]
+4. dynamic array . [ two work that Not Possible in static array]
 5. ternary operator .(if else shortcut)
 ```